psam3210/.github/assignments.md

 **Due October 23**

-### A5: Sierpenski (Pair)
+### A5: Sierpinski (Pair)

-Implement a sierpenski triangle which renders in an HTML Canvas by recursively calling itself again and again.
+Implement a Sierpinski triangle which renders in an HTML Canvas by recursively calling itself again and again.
 A user should be able to specify the level of detail (n) that the triangle renders at.

 You may choose to complete this assignment individually or with a partner.